 Later on, in the course of the nineteenth century, some economist made the observation that people’s utility declines the more they consume of the same object.
 A common example is food: the more one eats of something, then generally the less one enjoys each additional unit of consumption.
 And thus was born the concept of marginal utility, or the amount of utility provided by an additional unit of consumption, along with the important economic principle, which economists formulated as the Law of Diminishing Marginal Utility, that the marginal utility of a thing declines as one’s consumption of it increases.

 One reason why the concept of marginal utility was widely accepted by economists is because it seemed to explain something called the paradox of value: why is it that certain inessential things, such as diamonds, paintings, or jewellery, are sold at high prices, while essential things like bread, rice, and water are sold relatively cheaply?
 The economists believe this is because the marginal utility provided by an additional unit of essential things like bread or water is relatively low, since most people have a relative abundance of them, while the marginal utility provided by an additional diamond or painting is much higher, since most people have relatively few of them, thus accounting for the great difference in their prices.
-In situations where bread and water are scarce, such as during wartime or following a natural disaster, their prices can rise to very high levels, a phenomenon that seems to support the economists’ explanation.
+In situations where bread and water are scarce, such as during wartime or famine, or following a natural disaster, their prices can rise to very high levels, a phenomenon that seems to support the economists’ explanation.
 But this explanation is wrong.